flenniken/statictea/docs/jsondocraw.md

 descriptions.

 Usage:
-  jsondocraw [-h] srcFilename destFilename
+  jsondocraw [-h] [-v] srcFilename destFilename

+  -h --help — show this message
+  -v --version — show the version number

-  srcFilename -- nim source filename destFilename -- filename of the json file to create
+  srcFilename — nim source filename destFilename — filename of the json file to create

 If nim's jsondoc command crashes, replace the problem characters and try again.
 You can also use an alternate document comment #$ as a